fever-ch/jusbrelay/README.md

 ## Dependencies
 * This driver relies on [JNA](https://github.com/twall/jna) and it this driver brings it transitively we used with Maven.
 * [HID API](http://www.signal11.us/oss/hidapi) has to be properly installed in order to use this driver.
-This is ot provided through Maven transitive dependencies.
+This is not provided through Maven transitive dependencies.

 ## Compatibility
 ### This library has been successfully tested on the following platforms: